 You will often find lazy Susans in corner cupboards, as the turntable shelves make it easy to access everything hidden deep inside those corners.

-Where Do Lazy Susans Get Their Name?
+Where Did Lazy Susans Get Their Name?

-Some speculation says President Thomas Jefferson had the first lazy Susan developed for his daughter—who always complained about being the last to eat at the table—while others say it was Thomas Edison who developed the concept.
+The origins of the term “lazy Susan” remains a mystery.Some speculation says President Thomas Jefferson had the first lazy Susan developed for his daughter—who always complained about being the last to eat at the table—while others say it was Thomas Edison who developed the concept.The rest chalk it up to a generic name that caught on, much like “Peeping Tom.”

-Regardless of which Thomas or Susan we have to thank for the invention, lazy Susans are great, and we will explain all the advantages of having one—especially as a corner cabinet.
+Regardless of which Thomas or Susan we have to thank for the invention, lazy Susans are great and we will explain all the advantages of having one—especially as a corner cabinet.

 Source: commons.wikimedia.org

-Advantages of a Lazy Susan Corner Cabinet
+Advantages of Lazy Susan Corner Cabinets

 Blind corner cabinets are usually huge and often not user-friendly.
 It's almost impossible to get anything in or out of them, not to mention to try to organize what’s inside.

-Easier to Find Things
+2. Makes It Easier to Find Items

-You might be familiar with the frustration of trying to locate one particular ingredient for your recipe and digging through loose spices and condiments just to find it.
+You might be familiar with the frustration of trying to locate one particular ingredient for your recipe and digging through loose spices and condiments just to find it.In most cases, you will find your elusive ingredient hidden in the innermost corner of the cabinet, by which time you’re probably entirely irritated.

 It also allows you to organize your cabinet space without having to make a mess every time you need something.